Why limit yourself to Amazon? Go wide with your distribution. Draft2Digital offers indie authors simple tools to publish books.

 Draft2Digital says it can take anywhere from two hours to two weeks to distribute your book to the various retailers.

 The Draft2Digital process is so simple and straightforward that you’re able to upload your book within minutes and hit publish to send to downstream retailers.
 The more time-consuming step is downloading and checking the formatting within your book.
 Should you need to contact the support team, you’ll need to factor in some back-and-forth time.

 There’s a delay from the time you hit publish to the time your book will appear on each individual retailer’s website.
 This varies by company.

-- Save time and money by using Draft2Digital to create a PDF file that you can use to upload your book to Createspace for print-on-demand set-up.
+3. Save time and money by using Draft2Digital to create a PDF file that you can use to upload your book to Amazon KDP for print-on-demand set-up.

-I hope that by reading this, you’ll see how easy it is to go beyond Kindle and self-publish using Draft2Digital.
-For more about book launch strategies including how to launch your book in only 3o days, check out my book: Author Unleashed: Simple Strategies for a Successful Book Launch.
-While you’re there, be sure to download my FREE book: Author Unleashed: Simple Strategies to Write Your Book–Fast.
-Click here to learn more…
+I hope that by reading this, you’ll see how easy it is to go beyond Kindle and self-publish wide using Draft2Digital.
+For more about author strategies, download my free book: The Productive Author Roadmap.